Jagtap has been incarcerated as an undertrial since September 8, 2020, and is lodged at the Byculla jail in Mumbai.

 On February 14, 2022, a special National Investigation Agency (NIA) courtdenied bail to Jagtap and three other co-accused in the Bhima Koregaon case.
 The court maintained that the accused had hatched a “serious conspiracy” to create unrest in the country.

 On October 17, 2022, the Bombay High Court rejected her appeal which was filed against the Order of a special court under the National Investigation Agency, Act, dated February 14, 2022, under which her bail application was rejected.

 According to the high court, Jagtap was involved in a “terrorist act” by organising the Elgar Parishad event and associating with prominent members of the banned organisation Communist Party of India (Maoist).

 Trial is yet to begin in the Bhima Koregaon case.
 The prosecution has filed a chargesheet exceeding 5,000 pages and intends to cross-examine at least 200 witnesses.
 Several of the accused persons have now spent almost five years in judicial custody without trial.

-Six of the accused persons, Sudha Bharadwaj, Varavara Rao, Anand Teltumbde, Vernon Gonsalves, Arun Ferreira and Mahesh Raut have managed to secure bail so far.
-Father Stan Swamy, who was a co-accused, passed away due to Covid in custody in June 2021 after incarceration of over seven months.
+Five of the accused persons, Sudha Bharadwaj, Varavara Rao, Anand Teltumbde, Vernon Gonsalves and Arun Ferreira have managed to secure bail so far.
+Another co-accused Mahesh Raut was granted bail by the Bombay High Court but it wasstayed by the Supreme Court.
+Father Stan Swamy, who was a co-accused,passed away due to Covid in custody in June 2021 after incarceration of over seven months.